Akhila0208/Airticket-Prediction-Using-PySpark/README.md

 4. **Model Training:** Train the models using the provided scripts.
 5. **Model Evaluation:** Evaluate the models using RMSE to determine accuracy.
 6. **Prediction:** Use the trained model to predict air ticket prices based on new data inputs.

-## Contact

-For any questions or further information, please contact at namani.teja19@gmail.com.